cobilab/chester/README.md

 ## INSTALLATION ##

-Cmake is needed for installation (http://www.cmake.org/).
+Cmake is needed for installation (<a href="http://www.cmake.org/">CMAKE</a>).
 You can download it directly from http://www.cmake.org/cmake/resources/software.html or use an appropriate packet manager.
 In the following instructions we show the procedure to install, compile and run CHESTER:

 ### STEP 1